-Disease Biology

-Xylella is an obligate pathogen that grows in the vascular system of living plants.
+Disease Biology Xylella is an obligate pathogen that grows in the vascular system of living plants.
 As weather warms in late spring, the bacterium multiplies rapidly and by late summer, it is occluding (blocking) the xylem vessels in the stem and branches and in the leaf petiole of the infected host.
 Gums/gels produced by Xylella are likely contributing to the vascular occlusion and the development of water stress and scorch symptoms.
 The bacterium is spread by xylem-feeding insects, including leafhoppers (Cicadellidae), spittlebugs (Cercopidae) and treehoppers (Membracidae).
 These insects acquire the pathogen when feeding on infested plants and then move on to healthy ones.

-Diagnosis

-The presence or absence of Xylella is determined by analysis of symptomatic leaves and associated twigs through Polymerase Chain Reaction (PCR).
-Sample quality and quantity is critical to achieve accurate results.
+Diagnosis The presence or absence of Xylella is determined by analysis of symptomatic leaves and associated twigs through Polymerase Chain Reaction (PCR).
+Sample quality and quantity is critical to achieve accurate Bacterial Environmental leaf scorch leaf scorch Marginal leaf scorch Marginal leaf scorch that progresses that is evenly randomly throughout distributed throughout the canopy the canopy Yellow to red halo Halo usually absent often present at margin of scorch Symptoms reoccur Symptoms occur and worsen each year, during periods of even during periods drought and can be of normal rainfall or prevented with irrigation irrigation Table 2: Key diagnostic differences results.
 The sample should be composed of twigs with scorched leaves attached.
-Samples should be placed in sealed plastic bags and shipped
+Samples should be placed in sealed plastic bags and shipped to a plant diagnostic laboratory that is capable of performing the analysis.
+Management There is no reliable preventative treatment for BLS.

-Table 2: Key diagnostic differences

-Bacterial leaf scorch Environmental leaf scorch Marginal leaf scorch that progresses randomly throughout the canopy Marginal leaf scorch that is evenly distributed throughout the canopy Yellow to red halo often present at margin of scorch Halo usually absent Symptoms reoccur and worsen each year, even during periods of normal rainfall or irrigation Symptoms occur during periods of drought and can be prevented with irrigation to a plant diagnostic laboratory that is capable of performing the analysis.

-Management

-There is no reliable preventative treatment for BLS.
 Remove diseased trees with advanced decline to reduce the likelihood of the pathogen spreading to healthy plants.
+If diseased trees are to be retained among healthy susceptible species, the diseased tree should be treated with a registered systemic insecticide that will control the insect vectors and reduce the likelihood of disease spread.
+Currently, systemic insecticides are available that can be applied to the soil or injected into the stem to provide suppression of the insect vectors for an entire growing season.
 For diseased trees, antibiotics injected directly into the root flare will suppress development of the bacterium in the current year's xylem thereby suppressing symptoms in the year of treatment.
 Treatments must be applied annually or symptoms will return.
 Antibiotic injections should be combined with cultural practices to maintain the health of the tree.
 Appropriately mulching the critical root zone and providing supplemental irrigation during periods of drought are critical to the health of the tree.
 Fertilization should be based on soil analysis results.
 Monitor for outbreaks of secondary pests, including canker diseases, borers and bark beetles, and provide treatments as needed.
 Pruning diseased limbs as a means of eradicating the infection is not effective.
 Please contact your Bartlett Arborist Representative to learn about management strategies.

-Bacterial Leaf Scorch Page 2 of 2
+Founded in 1926, The Bartlett Tree Research Laboratories is the research wing of Bartlett Tree Experts.
+Scientists here develop guidelines for all of the Company's services.
+The Lab also houses a stateof-the-art plant diagnostic clinic and provides vital technical support to Bartlett arborists and field staff for the benefit of our clients.